 I’m in Norway today.

-Growing up, its easy to think beauty looks like one thing.
+Growing up in this world, its easy to think beauty looks like one thing.

 You live and you learn and you realize that glamour is not beauty.